The Ultimate Guide: How to Start a Coffee Stand Drive-Thru Business

 Having the right location involves assessing your competition, your substitutes, your general market, and target customer, etc. Additionally it will also require you to review the area's laws, taxes, regulations, and permitting requirements.
 All of these things will (or at least should) impact your final decision on where you decide to call your business home.

-Deciding on the right location matters a lot to a coffee shop, but it also is important for a coffee stand too.
+Deciding on the right location significantly matters to your coffee shop or drive-thru stand.
 Having the appropriate space within an ideal geographic location is important.
 Depending on your municipality, you may need to offer parking, you may need to have a certain amount of physical space for cars to be able to turn around, and you might have to be accessible to disabled individuals.

 You should research all of these points when it comes to your specific state and city.
 And finally, it has to be within the right place.
 If the space is too expensive or if the lease requires additional resources or commitments, you should think twice before moving forward with opening a coffee stand at that specific location.

 There is no doubt, you will see that the “right” location for your coffee drive-thru stand overlaps all of these areas.

 5. You'll Want to Scope Out The Coffee Competition